 scopefor contexts is no longer possible.

-When choosing between “board”, “project”, “organization” for the scope of your context, you are setting the availability for the groups of this context.
+When choosing between “board”, “project”, “team” for the scope of your context, you are setting the availability for the groups of this context.

-organizationmeans that all the groups of this context will be available for all the projects of the organization. (this options is available only if you define a context at an organization level).
+teammeans that all the groups of this context will be available for all the projects of the team. (this options is available only if you define a context at a team level).

 boardmeans that groups of this context will be bound to the board in which they are created, and won’t be shared with other board.

 All contexts will have a hidden scope value of

 Multiple choicesfields will have an hidden scope value of

 Cards can only be in one group of this context at a time, cards cannot belong to more than one group of this context.

 You can also apply a random color to newly created group if you check the specific option.